CarlosERM/mirachat/README.md

 # Mirachat

-This is a site made to send message to other users!
+This is a site made to send messages to other users!

 ## Technologies: